kantuni/CP3/Chapter 1/Exercise 1.2.2.md

 Please answer the following questions below using your current knowledge about classic algorithms and their time complexities.
 After you have finished reading this book once, it may be beneficial to attempt this exercise again.

 1. There are n webpages (1 ≤ n ≤ 10M).
 Each webpage i has a page rank ri.
-You wantto pick the top 10 pages with the highest page ranks.
+You want to pick the top 10 pages with the highest page ranks.
 Which method is better?

-   - (a)  Load all n webpages’ page rank to memory, sort (Section 2.2) them in descendingpage rank order, obtaining the top 10.
+   - (a)  Load all n webpages’ page rank to memory, sort (Section 2.2) them in descending page rank order, obtaining the top 10.
    - **(b) Use a priority queue data structure (a heap)**

 2. Given an M × N integer matrix Q (1 ≤ M, N ≤ 30), determine if there exists a sub-matrix of Q of size A × B (1 ≤ A ≤ M, 1 ≤ B ≤ N) where mean(Q) = 7.